smaurice101/us_dod_disa_3_entities_sourceip_destinationip_network-3f10/docs/source/kube.rst

      - This is your main solution YAML file.

        It MUST be applied to your Kubernetes cluster.
+   * - :ref:`secrets.yml`
+     - You MUST store your passwords in base64 format

+       in this file.
+For instructions on how to convert

+       plain text passwords to base64 refer to
    * - :ref:`mysql-storage.yml`
      - This is storage allocation for MySQL DB.